 Textbook Technique and Why it Doesn’t Exist

 It’s not lost on me that the title of this post will raise some eyebrows.
-If I had a grain of salt to toss everyone’s way this instant I would do it.
 The title shouldn’t be taken too literally, because I do feel there are ideal approaches, methodologies, and “rules” to consider when coaching any lift in the weight room.

 I do believe there are some universal tenets to coaching a deadlift or squat or bench press or kettlebell swing1 that will not only allow a client or athlete to marinate in its benefits, but to do so in a fashion that won’t increase their likelihood of injury (or their contributions to their physical therapist’s mortgage payments).

 I’m interested in making people savages, but I’m also interested in the long-game.
 It wouldn’t bode well for business (or my reputation) if all of my client’s deadlifts looked like this:

 To that end, with regards to universal tenets for deadlifting: